ohnosequences/sbt-github-release/Readme.md

     ```

 You can use either of these two shortcuts (with `import ohnosequences.sbt.GithubRelease.defs._`) or any other way to retrieve the token and set it explicitly.

+It is also possible to connect to your own github enterprise instance by setting `GITHUB_URL` to determine which url to connect to and `GITHUB_USERNAME` to determine the github user.